Project

 • If the title has a different length then the same title in the last.fm db (an alternate version or something), then it could possibly be shown as now playing for a too short period of time.
 But the intention of the now playing field is too show the title exactly as long it is really played.

-#3 Updated by John Lindgren almost 12 years ago
+#3 Updated by John Lindgren over 12 years ago

 I see now why you would submit a bogus length to last.fm, but changing the length in the tuple will change it in the Audacious playlist also.
 That's not what you intended, is it?

-#4 Updated by Michael Jacobs almost 12 years ago
+#4 Updated by Michael Jacobs over 12 years ago

 You are right, that is not what I intended.
 I just had a short look at the sources again and it seems I did not quite understand the meaning of aud_playlist_entry_get_tuple.
 I thought it would create an independent copy of the information in the playlist.